abduldoesramen/abduldoesramen.github.io/md Files/ReactBlog01.md

 }
 ```

-An Inpure Function
+An <u>Inpure Function</u> also has two opposing characteristics:

 - Has the capability to return different results despite despite giving
   the same arguments because it is based on external factors.
-- Has side effects.
+- Has side effects (pretty much modifies something outside of its scope).

+In this example code, the function's output is dependent on an external factor, in this case it is the attribute "c".

 ```
 >let c = 3